Eulerian Spaces: The Eulerian Problem

 \subsection{The conjecture}

 Let $X$ be a Peano continuum.
 As above a \emph{free arc} is an inclusion-maximal open subset of $X$ homeomorphic to $(0,1)$.
 We think of free arcs as being the `edges' of $X$.
-Write $E = E(X)$ for the collection of edges of $X$.
-For a subset $F \subset E$, we write for brevity $X - F := X \setminus \bigcup F$.
-The \emph{ground-space} of $X$ is the (compact metrisable) space $\ground{X} := X - E$.
-Every edge of a Peano continuum has two \emph{end points}, which may agree, in which case the edge is a \emph{loop}.
-An \emph{edge cut} of a Peano continuum $X$ is a non-empty set $F \subset E(X)$ of edges crossing a partition $A \oplus B$ of $ \ground{X}$ into two disjoint clopen subsets $A$ and $B$.
-In this case, we also write $F = E(A,B)$.
+Write $E = E(X)$ for the collection of edges of $X$. {E(X)@$E(X)$|see {edge set} \textbf} For a subset $F \subset E$, we write for brevity $X - F := X \setminus \bigcup F$ .
+The \emph{ground-space} of $X$ is the (compact metrisable) space $\ground{X} := X - E$ {G(X)@$\ground{X}$|see {ground space} \textbf}.
+Every edge of a Peano continuum has two \emph{endpoints} , which may agree, in which case the edge is a \emph{loop} .
+An \emph{edge cut} of a Peano continuum $X$ is a non-empty set $F \subset E(X)$ of {all} edges crossing a partition $A \oplus B$ of $ \ground{X}$ into two disjoint clopen subsets $A$ and $B$.
+In this case, we also write $F = E(A,B) = E_X(A,B)$ {E(A,B)@$E(A,B)$|see {edge cut (space)} \textbf} {E(A,B)@$E_X(A,B)$|see {edge cut (space)} \textbf}.
 Every edge cut of a Peano continuum is finite.
 (See Section~\ref{edge_cuts_degree} for a record of basic results on edge cuts.)
 With this set-up, we conjecture that Nash-Williams's edge cut characterisation of finite Eulerian graphs extends to all Peano continua:

 \begin{conj}[The Eulerianity Conjecture] \

 A Peano continuum $X$ is Eulerian if and only if every edge cut of $X$ is even. \end{conj}